 For search engines to know what an entity is, they need a standardized language that can describe it.
 Entities allow Google to understand how the thing you’re talking about really fits into the whole concept.
 Understand the attributes, understanding the qualities and the properties that that thing possesses.

 In order for Google to understand more about our business or our value proposition, it has to understand the following, who are our products and services for?
-Who's our audience?
-Why our products and services are the best option for that audience?
-Then, how they deliver value to the end users?
+Who’s our audience?
+Why are our products and services the best options for that audience?
+Then, how they deliver value to the end-users?

 You can’t just do structured data and expect everything to work.
 You also have to have an optimized on-page site.
 You need to have good off-page practices and you need to be doing all the other things as well.
 But this can really help set the right foundation to where Google fully understands who you are and what you do.